 Strong, tough, and agile, the chaja make excellent warriors.

 Some chaja form reclusive groups, finding shelter where they can in the wilds.
 Others attempt to integrate with wider society.
 Crude stereotypes and lingering prejudice frustrate their efforts in both cases.
-Humans especially resent the chaja’s role in the ancient War of Night and the more recent Eyeblight War.
+Humans especially resent the chaja’s role in the ancient War of Night and the more recent Eyeblight War; due to their use as ballast and shock troops during the War of Night, the damaged demeanor of a Yithoul chaja pressed into war is the first thing many non-chaja think of when they think of chaja at all: servile, aggressive, and dangerous.